martisak/RepData_PeerAssessment2/report.md

 ## 985 Levels:    HIGH SURF ADVISORY  COASTAL FLOOD ...
 WND
 ```

-As we can see, there are many spelling mistakes (for example "AVALANCE" instead of "AVALANCHE"), abbreviations, untrimmed strings and unnecessarily detailed classes, so we need to fix that.
+As we can see, there are many spelling mistakes (for example `Avalance` instead of `Avalanche`), abbreviations, untrimmed strings and unnecessarily detailed classes, so we need to fix that.
 According to [National Weather Service Instruction 10-1605](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf), there are 48 classes of events.
-These are manually copied into a CSV-file.
+These are manually copied into a CSV-file, and we then try to map the observed strings into these 48 allowed.

 ```r